Zamerykanizowana/replicated-file-system/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --ca value                Path to Certificate Authority file.
-   --config value, -c value  Load configuration from 'FILE' (default: By default embedded config.json is loaded) --help, -h                show help (default: false) --name value, -n value    Provide peer name, It must be also present in the config, linked to an address
+   --config value, -c value  Load configuration from 'FILE' (default: By default embedded config.json is loaded) --crt value               Path to the public certificate of the peer.
+   --help, -h                show help (default: false) --key value               Path to the private key of the peer.
+   --name value, -n value    Provide peer name, It must be also present in the config, linked to an address
 ```

-Aside from `-c/--config` which provides  and `-n/--name` flags all configuration is done through a json config file.
+Aside from the flags provided with the `rfs`, all configuration is done through a json config file.
+You can also configure these flags values through the json config.
 You can view the schema with constraints and detailed information on what's what
 inside [config.go](./config/config.go).